16 March 2018 | Sue Blaine

-The summer holiday has begun and it’s fun, fun, fun all the way to January.
-Whether you are enjoying a staycation at home in Johannesburg or are here visiting family or friends, here are a few ideas on what to with your children over the Christmas holidays.
+The school holiday has begun and it’s time for fun, fun, fun!
+Whether you are enjoying a staycation at home in Johannesburg or are here visiting family or friends, here are a few ideas on what to with your children over the Easter holidays.

 Sci-Bono Discovery Centre